anonroot41/a_TON_of_privacy/README.md

 # A TON of privacy
 ## ATOP - A tool for investigating TON network and its NFT.

-"A TON of Privacy" formally called ATOP ... is a tool for conducting OSINT investigations on TON NFTs.
+"A TON of Privacy" formally called ATOP ... is a tool for conducting OSINT investigations on TON (Telegram 🙃) NFTs.

 The TON network is increasingly integrated with the Telegram ecosystem, via NFT.
 Telegram allows people to purchase numbers, domains and nicknames through cryptocurrency.